About The Band

 Band Biography, by Ed Brown

 Until then I had been running a local open mic night and one night Steve turned up with his harp and the two of us jammed out Sweet Child O' Mine by Guns N' Roses.
-It went down very well with the audience and as we both really liked the sound of a harp and an acoustic guitar we decided to meet up on a more regular basis and learn some new tunes, a mixture of covers and originals.
+It went down very well with the audience and as we both really liked the sound of a harp and an acoustic guitar we decided to meet up on a more regular basis and learn some new tunes - a mixture of covers and originals.
 We were asked to play at the Corn Exchange for a half hour slot so we needed a name.
 We settled on "The 28 String Orchestra" (22 strings on Steve's harp and 6 on my guitar).

 We also found various radio stations keen to interview us so performed live on BBC 3 Counties, Tropical FM, SG-1 and on a Minster FM roadshow in York.
 In November 2014, we also were honoured to beat 100s of other entrants to win a competition run by Jack FM to play in front of 30,000 people at Oxfordshire's annual firework display.

 2014 saw us record our first album at Headline Studios in Cambridge.
 In 2015 this was remastered by renowned producer Jonathan Miller and is available from us directly on CD and also avaialble to stream or download online (Spotify, Amazon, iTunes, Google Play).
-In July 2016 we recorded our second album and we are hoping for a release by the end of August!

-We would like to thank everyone who has helped and encouraged us on our journey so far and are looking forward to meeting friends both old and new as we hit the road.
+We would like to thank everyone who has helped and encouraged us on our journey so far and are looking forward to meeting friends both old and new as we continue to hit the road.